Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter6.md

 Lin looked at her friends, at the turnips who were now apparently planning their setlist for tomorrow's festival, and at the castle that had become the stage for whatever came next.
 The laylines beneath her feet hummed with possibility, and for the first time since awakening her first plant, she felt ready to discover what else her magic could do.

-"Both," she said, gripping her grandmother's staff with new determination.
+"Both," she said, gripping her Blackthorn staff with new determination.
 "We're probably going to be both.
 And somehow, that doesn't scare me anymore."

 Big Bertha's response sounded suspiciously like applause.